ionesculiviucristian/arch-setup/README.md

 ## Available aliases

-For a list off all available aliases, click [here](./ALIASES.md) or run `aliases` after installation
+For a list off all available aliases, [click here to view it](./ALIASES.md) or run `aliases` after installation

 ## Firefox plugins